-- 2.2.6 The initial assessment will be completed within 60 working days after admissibility is communicated to the complainant(s). - 2.2.7 A draft version of the Initial Assessment Report will be submitted firstly to the EIB Group's relevant services for comments.
-In case of disagreement, the Head of EIB-CM will provide the draft version of the Initial Assessment Report to the Inspector General and to the Directors General concerned for comments.
-The Director(s) General concerned will have the possibility to provide the Inspector General with a formal Services Response with their position and comments in reaction to the draft Initial Assessment Report.
-In case of disagreement, the Initial Assessment Report will be submitted to the EIB Management Committee or to the EIF CE/DCE for comments.
-The Initial Assessment Report will be distributed to the different project stakeholders and published on the CM's website. - 2.3 Decision on the type of further work to be performed, if necessary - 2.3.1 The Initial Assessment Report will include the decision on whether or not to proceed to the next phase (a collaborative process or an investigation/compliance review), with a clear outline of the course of action proposed, including any Terms of Reference.
-A formal mediation cannot be carried out at the same time as an investigation/compliance review, and cannot be initiated after the complaint has been closed. - 2.3.2 The decision by the Head of EIB-CM to consider the complaint eligible for an investigation / compliance review, or a collaborative process, will only be taken in agreement with the EIB Inspector General.
-The decision on whether or not to proceed with formal mediation will need to be endorsed by the Inspector General, after consultation with all the EIB Group's services involved, and in case of disagreement, with the Management Committee.
-The EIB-CM will inform the Management Committee and the EIF CE/DCE about the decision to proceed with formal mediation. - 2.3.3 When (i) the EIB-CM is already able to form an independent and reasoned opinion on the allegations raised by the complainant(s), (ii) a collaborative resolution is not possible or judged unnecessary and (iii) further compliance review is not justified, the complaint will be closed with the Conclusions Report.
+- 2.2.6 The Initial Assessment will be completed within 60 working days after admissibility is communicated to the complainant. - A draft version of the Initial Assessment Report will first be submitted to the relevant EIB Group 2.2.7 services for comments.
+Any comments shall be provided no later than 5 working days from circulation (10 working days, in case of complexity of the case/report).
+In case of disagreement, the Head of EIB-CM will provide the draft version of the Initial Assessment Report to the Inspector General and to the Director(s) General concerned for comments.
+The Director(s) General concerned shall provide the Inspector General with a formal Services Response with their position and comments in reaction to the draft Initial Assessment Report by no later than 10 working days from circulation.
+In case of disagreement, and following the expiry of the deadline for comments, the Initial Assessment Report will be submitted without further delay by the Inspector General to the EIB Management Committee or to the EIF CE/DCE for comments to be normally provided within 15 working days.
+Whenever appropriate, the draft Initial Assessment Report will be circulated to the external stakeholders involved in the complaint-handling process without further delay.
+Any comments shall be provided no later than 10 working days after circulation.
+The timeframe for consultation of the complainants may be extended upon the complainants' reasoned request.
+The overall timeframe for the EIB's response will be extended accordingly.
+At the end of the consultation process, the Initial Assessment Report will be distributed to the different project stakeholders and published on the EIB-CM's website.

+2.3 Decision on the type of further work to be performed, if necessary

+2.3.1 The Initial Assessment Report will include the decision on whether or not to proceed to the next phase (a collaborative process or an investigation/compliance review), with a clear outline of the course of action proposed, including any Terms of Reference.
+Formal mediation cannot be carried out at the same time as an investigation/compliance review, and cannot be initiated after the complaint has been closed.

+- 2.3.2 The decision by the Head of EIB-CM to consider the complaint eligible for an investigation/compliance review, a collaborative process or formal mediation will be taken in agreement with the EIB Inspector General on the basis of the Initial Assessment Report and of the Services Response, if any. - 2.3.3 When (i) the EIB-CM is already able to form an independent and reasoned opinion on the concerns raised by the complainant, (ii) a collaborative resolution is not possible or judged unnecessary and (iii) a further compliance review is not justified, the complaint will be closed with the Conclusions Report.